Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

     print("Environment was closed")
 ```

 The most common mistake is not specifying the correct path to the application and/or the configuration file.
-Ensure you replace `your-config-file.yml` with the path to your configuration file and `your-path-to-application.exe` with the path to the AnimalAI.exe file.
+Ensure you replace `your-config-file.yml` with the path to your configuration file.

 After running the code, the Animal-AI environment will launch in manual play mode.
 You can now interact with the environment using the keyboard and mouse.